babinu-uthup-4JESUS-zz/learning_projects/README.md

 Learning : Plotting dataframes, qqplot, minimum sample size required to warrant normality of sample mean etc.

-# Project 2: Teen Birth RateAnalysis
+# Project 2: Teen Birth Rate Analysis
 Description : The idea is to go over teen birth rate statistics across USA(per state, per county) for the years 2003-2015 and glean whatever inference possible.

 Conclusion : As the data points were minimal , no statistically significant conclusions were made.